-Anyone who reads this blog knows by now that I’m a long-time Star Trek fan.
-I’ve written quite a few articles about it and may yet have a few more in me.
 For the moment, I’m tapped out on Trek, so it’s been moved to another night.
-But as it is “one of” my favorite shows, it begs the question, “What are the others?”
+But as it is one of my favorite shows, it begs the question, “What are the others?”

 One problem is the difficulty in comparing, for example, the first Star Trek series with The West Wing.
 The first began in 1969 and lasted three seasons.
 The latter began in 1999 and lasted seven seasons.
 One is space opera; the other is political drama.
 One began a franchise; the other is TV at its best.